 A coronial inquest into Tegan’s disappearance was held and resulted in Lane being charged with murder.
 Lane was eventually convicted after a six-month trial.

-The documentary sheds light on important legal principles such as establishing guilt beyond reasonable doubt, the right to silence and the role of majority verdicts in the criminal justice system.
+The documentary sheds light on important legal principles such as establishing guilt beyond a reasonable doubt, the right to silence and the role of majority verdicts in the criminal justice system.

 Burden and standard of proof (and why it matters in the Keli Lane Case)